ajeckmans/TeslaMateOnK8s/README.md

 ----
 ## Disclaimer!

-__You should be very carefull with blindly following any guide on the internet, including this one!__ Try and understand what the code does before you execute it.
+__You should be very careful with blindly following any guide on the internet, including this one!__ Try and understand what the code does before you execute it.
 I've used this approach myself to create a cluster with TeslaMate and Grafana installed and naturally tried to secure it as best as possible.
-However I can't guarantee it will stand the test of time..
+However, I can't guarantee it will stand the test of time..

 __I assume you have some knowledge of the Azure portal__, because describing that interface is just to painful.
-I'll try and be as accomodating as I can, but there are limits :)
+I'll try and be as accommodating as I can, but there are limits :)

 __All script provided are powershell scripts__, but you should be able to translate them to any shell and azure cli tool you want.